agamsaikumar10/Landing-Game/README.md

 ## 🔮 **Future Improvements**

+- Refine game logic and object placement.
-- Add enhanced collision detection.
+- Improve collision detection for better accuracy.
+- Make collisions smoother and more natural.
-- Design additional levels with unique challenges.
+- Create new levels with unique challenges.
+- Add logic for soft landings on landing spaces.
-- Polish animations and add new sprite directions.
+- Enhance animations and add more sprite movements.
-- Improve user experience with refined UI and effects.
+- Upgrade the UI and effects for a better player experience.

 ---